Armed robbers beg Priest for forgiveness while robbing him

 “The robbers were calm throughout the operation.
 They kept begging for forgiveness.
-They did that throughout the period of the robbery,” Ukeyima told the News Agency of Nigeria (NAN) in a telephone interview on Monday.
+They did that throughout the period of the robbery,” Mr Ukeyima told the News Agency of Nigeira (NAN) in a telephone interview on Monday.

 He said that the robbers invaded the Parish House around 2 a.m. on Monday and carted away several valuables.

-“The robbers demanded N5 million dollars from me, but I told them that I don’t have that kind of money.
+“The robbers demanded for N5 million or dollars from me, but I told them that I don’t have that kind of money.

 “I told them what I had and gave that to them,” he said.